Washington Post says US secretly obtained reporters' records - WTMJ

 “The targets of these investigations are not the news media recipients but rather those with access to the national defense information who provided it to the media and thus failed to protect it as lawfully required,” he added.

+Bruce Brown, the executive director of the Reporters Committee for Freedom of the Press, said it “raises serious First Amendment concerns” for the government to obtain records of journalists’ communications.

+“It is imperative that the new Justice Department leadership explain exactly when prosecutors seized these records, why it is only now notifying the Post, and on what basis the Justice Department decided to forgo the presumption of advance notification under its own guidelines when the investigation apparently involves reporting over three years in the past,” Brown said in a statement.

-The government also said it had received a court order to get email records from the reporters but did not obtain those records.
-Entous has since left the Post.
+The government also said it had received a court order to get email records from the reporters that would have shown who they had emailed and when, but that it did not obtain those records, the newspaper said.

 The Post said the Justice Department did not specify the purpose of the subpoena or identify any articles at issue.
 But the time period covered by the subpoena includes the publication of a story that suggested that intelligence intercepts indicated that Jeff Sessions, at the time Trump’s attorney general, had discussed campaign issues with Russia’s then-ambassador, Sergey Kislyak.

-The updated policy reflected outrage among news organizations over Obama administration tactics seen as overly aggressive and hostile toward newsgathering.
+The updated policy was a response to outrage among news organizations over Obama administration tactics seen as overly aggressive and hostile toward newsgathering.

 Sessions, Holder’s successor, announced in 2017 a renewed crackdown on leaks of national security information to the media.